EYH 2020 Student Workshop List

 The scientists and engineers at Medtronic make all different types of devices that go inside the body to repair your heart and arteries – from heart values to stent grafts to balloons.
 Come to learn about the variety of devices we make, how we design and test them, and get to try them out yourself – and learn more about what working as a scientist or engineer is really like.

 Computer Science (2 workshops)

-- Let's Build a Paper Dome: Come join us to build your own gigantic dome with just newspaper and tape.
-This activity shows how you can make building materials stronger without making them bigger or heavier.
+Come join us to build your own gigantic dome with just newspaper and tape.
+This activity shows how you can combine geometry with simple and lightweight materials to build strong structures.
 What you'll learn can also apply to buildings, bridges, airplanes and towers.

 Let's Go Fly

 Discover the basics about flying!